AzureForEducation/demo-azure101/login/login-azure-portal.md

 <img src="https://raw.githubusercontent.com/AzureForEducation/demo-azure101/master/images/azure-dashboard2.PNG" />

 That's it.
 You're in.
-Now we could check out other possibilities in how to get yourself logged in into Azure.
+Now you could check out other possibilities in how to get yourself logged in into Azure.